Disney pin collection display board

 By the way, can you guess what that white paper is under those cork letters?
 It’s my new favorite secret weapon when painting.
 Whenever I use up a sheet of labels, I save the backing liner.
 It makes a perfect non-stick surface when painting small objects, and it also works great as disposable palette paper!

 While the paint was drying on the letters, I started drawing my design on the cork board.
-I wanted a large Mickey Mouse shape on one side, and I used small and large plates to help with drawing the circles for his head and ears.
+I wanted a large Mickey Mouse shape on one side, so I traced a dinner place for the main part of his head.

 Then I added a giant ribbon/swish shape with a border.
-I used a pen for all my drawing, and in retrospect should have used a pencil, because the pen showed through a little in the finished piece.
+I used a pen for all my drawing because I wanted it to show up in photos.
+However, I recommend you use a pencil, because the pen showed through a little in the finished piece.

 I grabbed the Sky Blue paint and started filling in Mickey’s head.